Prolactin blood test

 - Pituitary tumor that makes prolactin (prolactinoma)

-If your prolactin levels are high, the test may be repeated in the early morning after an 8-hour fast.
+If your prolactin level is high, the test may be repeated in the early morning after an 8-hour fast.

 The following can temporarily increase prolactin levels: